Gravity Payments

 It’s one thing to have enough money to cover daily operating expenses for your small business.
 It’s another to have a financial cushion that can help you weather economic storms, both expected and unexpected.

-Many entrepreneurs struggle to build up a cushion for their small businesses, especially when first starting.
-Today, let’s look at some tips you can use to ensure you always have a little cash tucked away for a rainy day.
+Many entrepreneurs struggle to build up a financial cushion for their small businesses, especially when first starting.
+Let’s look at some tips you can use to ensure you always have a little cash tucked away for a rainy day.

 Switching to a paperless office system can save you a lot of money, which you can then funnel into a savings account.
 How?